SiDB Gate Designer

 Values:

-enumerator EXHAUSTIVE
+enumerator QUICKCELL

 enumerator RANDOM